Kinto/kinto/docs/overview.rst

 Basically, each object has a revision number which is guaranteed to be incremented after each modification. *Kinto* does not keep old revisions of objects.

-Clients can retrieve the list of changes that occured on a collection of records since a specified revision. *Kinto* can also use it to avoid accidental updates of objects.
+Clients can retrieve the list of changes that occurred on a collection of records since a specified revision. *Kinto* can also use it to avoid accidental updates of objects.